MichaelELeonard/Matplotlib-Challenge/README.md

 * Zoniferol

 ## Data Assembly and Cleaning
 The first step in the process was to prepare and clean the data for analysis.
-Two DataFrames ‘mouse_metadata’ and ‘study_results’ were merged into a single dataframe ‘mice_data_complete.’
+Two DataFrames ‘mouse_metadata’ and ‘study_results’ were merged into a single DataFrame ‘mice_data_complete.’
 Each mouse subject was counted totaling 249.
 A duplicate mouse ID ‘g989’ was identified and its data was removed from the data pool, so after cleaning the data the unique mouse count totaled 248.
 <br>
 <img src="Pics/mice_count.png" width="468" height="157">
 <br>